The television industry is a fast-paced, fickle and challenging career path but one that is also incredibly rewarding and exciting.

 Representation of disability in television has been an ongoing issue with data from the Diamond Report showing that disabled talent is the most under represented group in all of television.

 The Diamond Report is used by the Creative Diversity Network which is a well respected and authoritative figure in the industry which measures diversity across all UK broadcasters .

 The latest findings from the fifth cut of the report have shown that representation for disabled people remains low across the industry.

 The report has shown that 6% of on-screen contributions and 8.3% of off-screen contributions were made by disabled individuals.

 These figures are relatively poor when compared to the 18% of disabled people who make up the national population of the UK.

 In 2018 the creative diversity network introduced Doubling Disability, a campaign with the aim of doubling the percentage of disabled people working off screen in television.

-The Facebook group which was founded four years ago exists to provide a shared spaced for Disabled talent in television says Charlie: “We wanted somewhere where deaf and disabled people could come together and talk about their experiences, talk about problems they were facing, and really ask for advice.
+The Facebook group which was founded four years ago exists to provide a shared spaced for Disabled talent in television says Charlie: “We wanted somewhere where DDN (Deaf, Disabled and Neurodivergent) workers could come together and talk about their experiences, talk about problems they were facing, and really ask for advice.
 That’s what we’ve moved into.

 “So when a job post goes up, and someone’s not sure if they’re right for it, they will ask the group and then the group will have that communication.”